- Losmandy G-11 Mount.

 - Remote focusing for all telescopes.

 - Upgraded desk and chair.
-This has been completed.
+Completed summer 2019.

 - Remote bahtinov mask operation.